seanslma/maki/DevOps/Kubernetes/Logs.md

 kubectl logs --tail=20 <pod-name> #display only the most recent 20 lines of logd kubectl logs --since=1h <pod-name> #display all logs written in the last hour
 ```

+## how long to keep stdout logs
+- kubernetes stores logs on node's SSD
+- kubernetes deletes logs when pod is evicted